 2DTM detects large ribosomal subunits in cryo-FIB lamellae of mammalian cells

 To test whether we could detect individual ribosomes in mammalian cells we prepared cryo-lamellae of mouse neutrophil-like cells.
 An overview image of a representative lamella clearly shows cellular features consistent with a neutrophil-like phenotype, mainly a segmented nucleus and a plethora of membrane-organelles, corresponding to the granules and secretory vesicles of neutrophils (Fig. [1]A).
 We then proceeded to acquire micrographs on this lamella with a defocus of 0.5-1.0 μm, 30 e-/Å2/s exposure and 1.76 Å pixel size.
 We manually selected multiple locations in the lamella and acquired micrographs using standard low-dose techniques where focusing is performed on a sacrificial area.
 The resulting micrographs showed smooth bilayered membranes and no signs of crystalline ice (Fig. [1]C,D), indicating successful vitrification throughout the lamella.
-This is partially enabled by the small size (~8 μm diameter) of these cells.
+Successful vitrification is facilitated by the small size (~8 μm diameter) of these cells.

 We used an atomic model of the 60S mouse ribosomal subunit (6SWA) for 2DTM [20].
-In a subset of images the distribution of cross-correlation scores significantly exceeded the distribution expected images devoid of detectable targets.
+In a subset of images, the distribution of cross-correlation scores significantly exceeded the distribution expected from images devoid of detectable targets.
 In the resulting scaled maximum-intensity projections (MIPs), clear peaks with SNR values up to 10 were apparent (Fig. [S1]A).
-Using a threshold criterion to select significant targets (see Methods) we found that in images of cytosolic compartments there were 10-500 ribosomes within one micrograph.
-(Fig. [1]B-E).
+Using a threshold criterion to select significant targets (see Methods), we found that in images of cytosolic compartments there were 10-500 ribosomes within one micrograph (Fig. [1]B-E).
 Notably, we found no targets in areas corresponding to the nucleus (Fig. [1]B) or mitochondria (Fig. 1D).
-In the cytoplasm we found a highly variable number of targets, only ~ 50 in some exposures (Fig. [1]E) and up to 500 in others (Fig. [1]C).
+In the cytoplasm, we found a highly variable number of targets, only ~ 50 in some exposures (Fig. [1]E) and up to 500 in others (Fig. [1]C).
 This is a ten-fold difference in local ribosome concentration, highlighting the importance of imaging larger areas of a lamella to gain a complete picture of target distributions.
 We therefore set out to collect cryo-EM data for 2DTM from mammalian cell lamellae in a high-throughput unbiased fashion.

-DECO-LACE for 2D imaging of whole lamellae
+DeCo-LACE for 2D imaging of whole lamellae

 In order to obtain high-resolution data from complete lamellae, we used a new approach for data collection.
-This approach uses three key strategies: (1) every electron that exposes a fresh area of the sample is collected on the camera (2) image shift is used to precisely and quickly raster the surface of a lamella and (3) focusing without using a sacrificial area (Fig. [2]A).
+This approach uses three key strategies: (1) every electron that exposes a fresh area of the sample is collected on the camera (2) image shift is used to precisely and quickly raster the surface of a lamella and (3) focusing is done without using a sacrificial area (Fig. [2]A).

 To ensure that every electron exposing a fresh area of the sample is captured by the detector, we adjusted the electron beam size to be entirely contained by the detector area.
-During canonical low-dose imaging the microscope is configured so that the focal plane is identical to the eucentric plane of the specimen stage.
+During canonical low-dose imaging, the microscope is configured so that the focal plane is identical to the eucentric plane of the specimen stage.
 This leaves the C2 aperture out of focus, resulting in ripples at the edge of the beam (Fig. [2]D).
 While these ripples are low-resolution features that likely do not interfere with 2DTM [cite], we also tested data collection under conditions where the C2 aperture is in focus (“fringe-free”, Fig. [2]E).